-Program length is five semesters (75 weeks) daytime 8:00 am to 5:00 pm, Evening 5:15 pm to 9:15 pm Monday to Thursday.
+Program length is five semesters (75 weeks/20 months).
+This program is offered in daytime only from 8:00 am to 5:30 pm.
+There is no evening or weekend classes for this program.
 The maximum allowable time to complete this program is one and a half times (150%) times the # of semester credit hours.
 The pace of completion 66.67% of all hours attempted at HICCUS.
 Vacation time is excluded from program length.

 This program trains entry level Diagnostic Medical Sonographers to assist Physicians in the diagnosis and treatment of a wide variety of disorders affecting the human body.
 Students are taught by experienced Diagnostic Medical Sonographers and Physicians.
 The program is five semesters in length including the summer semesters.
 The first three semesters consists of classroom, laboratory, and clinical observation.
 The last two semesters consists of clinical rotation in which students observe and perform procedures under the supervision of experienced Diagnostic Medical Sonographers.
 Graduates work in hospitals, imaging centers, mobile labs, and physician’s offices.

 - Use critical thinking skills to analyze, evaluate and synthesize information and ideas